 - The tour starts at our reception desk at 6 am

 - The tours are scheduled by reception, upon request

 - Recommended ages: 16- 100+ yrs old.

-- What to bring: Quick dry clothing or poncho, hiking shoes, socks, sunblock, mosquito repellent, change of clothes, camera.
+- What to bring: Quick dry clothing or poncho, hiking shoes, socks, sunblock, mosquito repellent, change of clothes, water bottle and camera.